-Food has been core to our life here since we started Cotna Eco Retreat, and we strongly encourage our visitors to make the most of our freshly grown organic food while you are here!
-We have learned to follow the seasons, and cherish our plants and their unique flavours as they move through the year – in the garden and growing as well as wild in our Cornish hedgerows & woods.
-We offer a range of delicious hand-made foods, including sourdough bread, salads, pesto & passata, jams, chutneys & vinegars, juice & cordials.
+Growing and eating delicious food has been core to our life here since we started Cotna Eco Retreat, and we hope you make the most of our freshly grown organic food while you are here!
+We have learned to follow the seasons, and cherish our plants and their unique flavours as they move through the seasons – in the garden and growing as well as wild foraged plants in our Cornish hedgerows & woods.
+We offer a range of delicious vegetarian and vegan hand-made foods, including sourdough bread, salads, pesto & passata, jams, chutneys & vinegars, juice & cordials.

 Taste of Cotna Hampers are available to pre-order at £15 each (serves 2-4) and include:

 Breakfast Hamper: sourdough bread, organic eggs, home-made jam, milk / butter (vegan options), apple juice & watercress